karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     Explanation:
     - The script defines a `call` method that takes a `pipelineParams` map.
     - It uses the declarative pipeline syntax to define the pipeline structure.
-    - The pipeline consists of five stages: "Increment Version", "Run Tests", "Build Image", "Deploy", and "Commit Version".
+    - The pipeline consists of five stages: "Increment Version", "Run Tests", "Build Image", "Push Image", and "Commit Version".
     - Each stage instantiates the corresponding stage class and calls its `call` method with the required parameters.

 - [x] Task 9: Update the Jenkinsfile to use the Jenkins Shared Library